NLion74/Matrix-Notifier/README.md

 - Markdown support for messages
 - Tag support to embed emojis in the title by using their short codes
 - Title support
-- Web UI to send messages
-- Webhooks
-- Pushing messages as json

 ## Table of contents
 > Note: Matrix-Notifier probably contains a lot of bugs.